 Buying a computer is a challenge for a creative professional.
 Graphics and video applications need more RAM, more storage, and better graphics hardware than other professions might need.
 All of those upgrades push up the price.

 I use the Apple MacBook Pro line as an example in this article, only because I’m familiar with it.
 And the Mac is popular with creative professionals.
-But the general trends they represent are now well established for Windows PC laptops too.
+But Windows PC laptops also benefit from the same general trends.

 Not Your Father’s Laptop